Kaleido-subs/style-guide/docs/guidelines/editing.md

 ## Other Things of Note

-[^endings]: "-ize" is also often accepted in British English, but required in American English.
-[^theatre]: In some cases, "theatre" may still be used in American English, where a "theat*er*" is a venue you visit to watch plays, and "theat*re*" is the performance-driven art form.
+[^theatre]: In some cases, "theatre" may still be used in American English, where a "theat*re*" is a venue you visit to watch plays, and "theat*er*" is the performance-driven art form.
 [^gardenpath]: Most of these examples are taken from [this paper](https://pdfs.semanticscholar.org/260d/3b53b1376b5cd30881bbd3ce2472af507adc.pdf).